Understanding personal health budgets

 - How do personal health budgets fit with other personalised health and social care initiatives?

-- Why were personal health budgets piloted in the NHS?
+- Why are personal health budgets being offered in the NHS?

 - What is the aim of a personal health budget?

-- How can I get a personal health budget?
+- How can someone get a personal health budget?

 Managing the money